All posts

 Power users needing widest asset access/control

-Alpha Points and Incentives
+Alpha points and incentives

 Alpha Points are Binance’s non-transferable scoring system that tracks your Alpha activity/balances to determine eligibility and allocation for TGEs, airdrops, and other Alpha events.